ishine/das/_sources/tutorials_gui/annotate.md

 :::

 ## Export and save annotations
 Export audio data and annotations for integration into a training dataset via `File/Export for DeepSS`.
 This will first ask you to select a folder.
-When making a training dataset, all exported data in the folder will be used so make sure you do not save data from different projects to the same folder:
+When making a training dataset, all exported data in the folder will be used, so make sure you do not save data from different projects to the same folder:

 :::{figure} xb_assemble-fig
 <img src="/images/xb_export.png" alt="export audio and annotations" width=500>